RapGenerator/WangShijun/data_split_by_rhyme/README.md

-# data splitting by tone
+# data splitting by rhyme

 ## motivation
 - using one single split data file to train the model, can make the generation text all rhyme definitely